3and4/Leither/doc/GongShi-en.md

 Network can be more stable and robust by adding proper number of backup nodes.
 Comparatively, in regular block-chain except large number of miners of PoW, all the bookkeeping is accomplished by all the nodes together, which greatly restricted network scale and throughput.
 #### 9.5 Endorsement and shade of grey solves privacy problem
-### V. Advantages of Leither compared with regular block-chain
+### X. Advantages of Leither compared with regular block-chain
 + Functionality
 With MiMei and Leither application system, most regular internet platforms can be reconstructed as user oriented network.
 With organization and consensus, Leither can implement most of the ethereum functionalities and organize all the participants.